-The tri-campus Department of History is not only one of the largest programs in North America, but is consistently among the top-ranked history programs in the world.
+The tri-campus Department of History is one of the largest programs in North America and is consistently among the top-ranked history programs in the world.

 Our faculty members and graduate students conduct ground-breaking, award-winning research around the world, and bring that expertise home to the classroom.